 Mild Cognitive Impairment

 Mild Cognitive Impairment (MCI) is a state in which at least one cognitive function is impaired to an extent that is greater than would be anticipated in the normal aging process.
+By definition, MCI is not dementia.
 The distinction between MCI and dementia is significant as it is the basis for determining who may reside in a particular RCFE.

 Resources & Best Practices